 Other examples of statutory declarations include:

-– Declaring goods for import and export
+– Declaring goods for import and export.

-– Patent applications
+– Patent applications.

-The statutory declarations act 1835 governs laws regarding the application, formality and content of the declarations.
-According to the act, documents must contain “I do solemnly and sincerely declare that follows: – And I make this solemn declaration conscientiously believing the same to be true, and by virtue of the provisions of the Statutory Declarations act `1835”
+The Statutory Declarations act outlines that documents must contain the following confirmation: “I do solemnly and sincerely declare that follows: – And I make this solemn declaration conscientiously believing the same to be true, and by virtue of the provisions of the Statutory Declarations act `1835”

-For advice, or to book us for services, please call us now on 0151 256 7898
+For any advice on Statutory Declarations, or to book us for services, please call Wafer Phillips Solicitors today on 0151 256 7898